scape1989/MWP-Automatic-Solver/README.md

 ---

-From this point you can run the following command in the container.
+From this point, you can run the following command in the container.

 ```
 // 0.0001 <- Training will stop if loss is below this value.